bbatsov/metaredux/_posts/2019-03-30-the-missing-ruby-code-formatter.md

 And in the end we have RuboCop - the only tools in the bunch that's not a dedicated formatter.
 I think its main strength is that you're probably using it already, so if you're happy with what it does, you save yourself the trouble of dealing with an extra tool.
-On the other hand, currently it won't do as much as the other formatters would do, and it wouldn't do it as fast.
+On the other hand, currently it won't do as much as the other formatters would do, and it won't do it as fast.
 RuboCop's deep editor integration is definitely a big point in its favour, as is the fact that it's a project with a pretty big community around and is likely to be maintained in the years to come.
 RuboCop offers a massive degree of configuration with respect to layout, which can be both a feature and a problem, depending on your respective.
-It's also the only tools which can give you reasonable feedback about problems with your layout without fixing them.
+It's also the only tool which can give you reasonable feedback about problems with your layout without fixing them.
 I didn't mention this earlier, but if you want to limit RuboCop to formatting duties only you should take note of those two commands: